bbekstha/bbekstha.github.io/README.md

       - Home buttons and deeplinks listed above can be used to navigate to different views
    - stock.js, repo.js, protected.js, personSearch.js
       As mentioned above in the project layout section, these files implement methods to handle the functionalities of the respective pages.

+// Add difficulties/ easiness of using cdn links
+No node installation required